parsa-epfl/cloudsuite/docs/benchmarks/fb-oss-performance.md

 This benchmark configures and runs nginx webserver, siege client, and PHP5/PHP7/HHVM over FastCGI as the server engine.

-The script will run 300 warmup requests, then as many requests as possible in 1 minute.
+The script will run 300 warm-up requests, then as many requests as possible in 1 minute.

 The facebook benchmark readme file can be found in [fb-readme.md](https://github.com/facebookarchive/oss-performance/blob/v2019.02.13.00/README.md)